JulienBarra/JulienBarra/README.md

 ## About me

-I'm student in a French bootcamp, La Capsule.
+I'm student in a French bootcamp, La Capsule and I'm futur Epitech student !
 I will be Fullstack JS Developer : <br>
 🚀  Next.js / Redux / MongoDB / Express 🚀

 <br>